-As of the date of this report, HMRC's findings from the review are not known, however they have notified the group that they are considering withdrawing or amending the guidance relating to the model contract with effect from 5 April 2020.
-HMRC have stated that their view is that they should not now be providing guidance on individual industry-specific contracts.
+As of the date of this report, HMRC's review is still in progress.
+HMRC had previously notified the group that they were considering withdrawing or amending the guidance relating to the model contract with effect from 5 April 2020.
+This action has subsequently been paused.
+HMRC have stated previously that their view is that they should not now be providing guidance on individual industry-specific contracts.
 Given the existence of the current guidance, the group considers that any changes will relate to prospective rather than retrospective engagements and that status will need to be considered against HMRC's general guidance for self-employment in the future.
 Any change this has on the nature of engagement with clinicians is also likely to affect the entire industry.